zhengwang9/ORCGT/README.md

 We used [CLAM](https://github.com/mahmoodlab/CLAM) to split the slides and extract featurers of patches by [Ctranspath](https://github.com/Xiyue-Wang/TransPath)

 ## Major Tumor Margin Extraction
 We employ a pretrained [HoVerNet](https://github.com/vqdang/hover_net) to classify tumor patches based on their cell count.
-Then, we construct the tumor density map by tumor_density.py.
-Afterr that, we derive the mask for the major tumor region using UNet by tumor density map.
-Finally we select patches in ring of major tumor margin by choose_ring.py.
+Then, we construct the tumor density map by *tumor_density.py*.
+After that, we derive the mask for the major tumor region using UNet by tumor density map.
+Finally we select patches in ring of major tumor margin by *choose_ring.py*.
 ```bash
 # classify tumor patches
 python ./hv_res_post-process/choose_tumor_patch.py